All-In-One: Artificial Association Neural Networks: Experiments and Results

-Since the number of classes is different for each data, the test was divided into two cases.
-(Task Layers): The last layer was placed differently for each dataset and mapped to the class dimension of the dataset.
-(47 class): The one last layer was used for all datasets, and the number of class dimensions is equal to the sum of class dimensions of all datasets.
-Because if the last layer is placed differently for each dataset, information on the input type may be informed.
-All models were learned during 30 epochs, and the results were as Table.\ref{table:task1}(Task layers, 47 class), and the learning process is (Fig.\ref{fig:accuracy_plot}(a)).
+$\Phi_{m}$ (Classification for 47 classes): One $\Phi_{m}$ was used for all domain datasets; the number of class dimensions was equal to the sum of class dimensions for all datasets.
+This was done because information on the input domain may be inferred if the last layer is placed differently for each dataset.
+The purpose here is to break down the boundaries among domains.

-The learning processes of artificial association networks are similar to the process of individually learning feature extraction networks; if the model learns like this, several problems are found.
-LeNet-5 is well trained, but M5 needs to be more trained, and CNN has an overfitting problem.
-The reason is that each network has different epochs to have optimal performance, and setting learning parameters is more complex than learning individually.